 A baking dish of Ruth's Chris sweet potato casserole topped with streusel.

-Once you try Ruth’s Chris sweet potato casserole, you’ll be hooked!
+Once you try Ruth’s Chris sweet potato casserole with a brown sugar pecan crust, you’ll be hooked!
 I can’t ever take this off our holiday menu, my family would be so upset if I did.
 I don’t really blame them, I love it too!

 Ruth’s Chris Sweet Potato Casserole Video